 Electrically autonomous galleys relieve engines and environment

-In the framework of the project DIANA, we develop a mobile power supply for passenger aircraft together with the lead company Diehl Aerospace GmbH and the German Society of Aerospace e.V.
-(DLR).
-The increased energy consumption in an aircraft cannot completely be covered by the conventional power generators main turbine and the auxiliary power unit (APU).
-Therefore, and because the galleys are one of the main consumers of electricity in the aircraft, a trolley was chosen as a mobile unit, which can be docked to the galley and in this way ensures its energy supply.
+Current efforts are directed towards the increase of the environmental compatibility of aviation while reducing the CO2 and noise emissions.
+In the framework of previous projects, a mobile power supply for passenger aircraft based on propylene glycol as fuel has been developed together with the lead company Diehl Aerospace GmbH.
+Overall goal was to relieve the aircraft main turbine and the auxiliary power unit (APU) from the task of producing electricity for passenger convenience.
+As the galleys are one of the main consumers of electricity in the aircraft, a trolley was chosen as a mobile unit, which can be docked to the galley, and in this way ensures its energy supply.

 Properties and application areas